dispatchrabbi/advent-of-code/README.md

 Where:
 * `"part"` indicates which part the output is for,
 * `"file"` indicates while input file the output is for, and
-* `"output"` is the output expected from the part given that input
+* `"output"` is the output expected from the part given that input (optional)
+* `"options"` is an object that will be passed to the `partX` function, useful for when the examples don't quite use the same parameters as the real question (optional)

 ### Debugging output